American Express Platinum Card® and the Chase Sapphire Preferred® Card are two of the most popular travel credit cards.

 - 3 points per dollar on online grocery store purchases (excludes Target, Walmart, and wholesale clubs);

-- 2 points per dollar on all travel not booked through the Chase travel portal; and
+- 2 points per dollar on all travel not booked through Chase Travel; and

 - 1 point per dollar on all other eligible spending.

-- 5 points per dollar on flights booked directly with airlines or through American Express Travel, on up to $500,000 on these purchases per calendar year.
+- 5 points per dollar on flights booked directly with airlines or through American Express Travel®, on up to $500,000 on these purchases per calendar year.

 - 5 points per dollar on prepaid hotels booked on AmexTravel.com.